 Unlike leap years — which deal with Earth's 365.24-day orbit by adding an extra day to the calendar every four years — leap seconds exist because Earth's rotation periodically changes speeds, which makes it an inherently inaccurate way to keep track of the time.

 Leap seconds were introduced 40 years ago in response to atomic clocks, which are the most accurate timepieces known.
 Since atomic clocks rely on atomic radiation rather than sunlight to tell time, they inevitably outpace the gradually lengthening solar day.
 A leap second, therefore, simply "pauses" all atomic clocks whenever they start getting too far ahead.
 In fact, we're adding another one at the end of this year.

 According to Judah Levine, a physicist at the U.S. National Institute of Standards and Technology, "most of the people who operate time services favor discontinuing leap seconds," including operators of cellphone networks, financial markets, airports and spaceports.
 "The main problem is that the leap second is usually implemented by stopping the clock for one second," he tells the AP.
 "However, the world doesn't stop."

-Not everyone wants to nix leap seconds, though, which became clear during this week's ITU meeting in Geneva.
+Not everyone wants to nix leap seconds, though, which became clear during the ITU meeting in Geneva.
 China warns the move could make it hard for astronomers to compare long-term data, while the U.K. says it could render Greenwich Mean Time (GMT) meaningless.
 Canada also has reservations, and even some U.S. officials seem hesitant.
 "Leap seconds are an inconvenience to the telecommunications people, but there are many other users of time who should be considered," says Ken Seidelmann of the U.S. Naval Observatory.

 Without the leap second, atomic clocks would outpace the solar day by about 90 seconds per century, or roughly one hour every 4,000 years.
 And after a few dozen millennia, that means atomic clocks would say it's afternoon before the sun has risen.